 The bell in our bell tower is not a real bell, it is just decorative.
 With the exception of the 4 speakers remaining in the bell tower, the original bell system was removed during the church's renovation several years ago.
 Therefore, to bring back the bells we need to purchase a new system.
 The system we would install is a state-of-the-art digital system that plays through the bell tower loudspeakers.
 The volume and frequency of the playing of the bells would be totally under our control, as would the chimes and hymns that are played.
 While Hillsborough County has no restrictions on church bells, we would be sensitive to our neighbors and not play them too loud or often.

-The sound of these "bells" is amazing, able to play various chimes as well as several different hymns.
+The sound of these "bells" is amazing, able to play various chimes as well as 100 different hymns for all of our liturgical seasons.
 Listen to these samples of the sound of the bells: